StealthBlack17/hello-world/README.md

 # hello-world
-Hello word repository just to practice using Github
+Hello world repository just to practice using Github